saleor/storefront/README.md

 pnpm start
 ```

-Alternatively, you can also start only a specific application by running either of these commands:
+Alternatively, you can start a specific application by running either of these commands:

 ```bash
 pnpm start:saleor-app-checkout